The Marlowe

 Your rights to your personal information

-You have a right to request a copy of the personal information that we hold about you and to have any inaccuracies in this data corrected.
+• Request a copy of the personal information that we hold about you and to have any inaccuracies in this data corrected.

-Please use the contact details provided at the end of this policy if you would like to exercise this right
+Please use the contact details provided at the end of this policy if you would like to exercise this right or request that we stop contacting you at any time.
+We will comply with your requests unless we have a lawful reason not to do so.

 Your right to complain